Oral Presentation Guidelines

 Poster Presentation Guidelines

-Authors must attend to their poster during the entire sessions and be available to discuss their paper with attendees.
+Authors should attend to their poster during the entire sessions and be available to discuss their papers with attendees.
 If possible, more than one author should attend the session to assist with presentations and discussions, and provide co-authors with the chance to rest or briefly view other posters.
-Posters boards will be provided for each paper with dimensions 8 feet (width) x 4 feet (height).
+Posters boards will be provided for each paper with the dimension of 7 feet (height) x 4 feet (width).

-In each poster session, papers are assigned a poster ID.
+In each poster session, papers are assigned a poster ID (please see the ICME 2019 Program Guide).
 Please setup your poster at the appropriate location according to the poster ID before your session starts, and take it down immediately after your session ends.
 Prepare a short presentation of about 5 minutes or less that you can periodically give to those assembled around your poster throughout the poster session.
 If you need extra presentation materials, such as a video display or computer, please bring them yourself; note that any equipment used in the poster area should be battery-operated since power will not be provided at the poster stations.

 Demo Presentation Guidelines